H2O Global News | Blog

 Papua New Guinea: Limited Access to Clean Water and Sanitation

-Access to clean water and basic sanitation remains a challenge for many in Papua New Guinea.
+Access to clean water and basic sanitation remains challenging for many in Papua New Guinea.
 According to Water.org, only 40% of the population has access to safe water and 18% to adequate sanitation.

 Papua New Guinea’s mountainous terrain and thick rainforests make developing infrastructure difficult.
 Most of the population lives in rural areas, far from urban centers.
 Lack of access disproportionately impacts marginalized groups like women, who spend hours each day fetching water, and children, who suffer from waterborne illnesses and stunted growth.